jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
     CF: parse_commit_buffer at commit.c:460:46
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp
   Occurrences: 10

+LibraryCallRemoved
+  Before events:
+    CF: parse_commit_date at commit.c:103:6
+    CT: Jump to external code for memcmp
+    RF: Jump to external code for memcmp
+  Occurrences: 10